US stocks climb to the brink of a record

 “Yields fell, the dollar weakened, and break evens rose, all suggesting that a puppet of the White House in the seat of the Chair could be bad for inflation,” said Brian Jacobsen, chief economist at Annex Wealth Management.
 But Jacobsen said decisions on interest rates would still rest with a committee of Fed officials, not just the chair, and other officials could possibly keep the new leader “in check if needed.”

-In stock markets abroad, indexes were mixed across much of Europe and Asia.
+In stock markets abroad, indexes rose modestly in Europe following a more mixed finish in Asia.

 Japan’s Nikkei 225 rose 1.6%, and South Korea’s Kospi fell 0.9% for two of the bigger moves.